zalyoung/gitlab-handbook/content/handbook/about/escalation.md

 ## Reporting an issue

-If you're looking for general help, please see the [editing handbook page](../editing-handbook/#need-help).
+If you're looking for general help, please see the [editing handbook page](editing-handbook/_index.md#need-help).

-Any issues should be reported in the [#handbook-escalation](https://gitlab.slack.com/archives/CVDP3HG5V) channel in Slack.
+Any work stopping issues should be reported in the [#handbook-escalation](https://gitlab.slack.com/archives/CVDP3HG5V) channel in Slack.
+Otherwise, consider creating an issue in the relevant [content sites repository](https://gitlab.com/gitlab-com/content-sites/) and posting in the [#handbook Slack channel](https://gitlab.enterprise.slack.com/archives/C81PT2ALD).

 ### When to escalate an issue